 TURN OFF THE TV!

-Get a copy of my artbook to give them something else to do instead!
+Get a copy of our artbook to give them something else to do instead!
 Children get excited as they begin to use their hands and open their eyes to ‘See What They are Looking At!’.

-EDU DESIGNS shares parenting resources on GoMommyGO® that provide tools to relate with children and improve their behavior, too.
+An all-volunteer non-profit since 2007, EDU DESIGNS shares parenting resources on GoMommyGO® that provide tools to relate with children and improve their behavior, too.